praxis/praxis/reference/plugins.md

 end
 {% endhighlight %}

-Extensions to `Praxis::Controller` are done by including a `Controller` module within the plugin.
+Extensions to `Praxis::Controller` are done by defining a `Controller` module within the plugin.
 As in the case above, any code inside the module will be automatically included in `Praxis::Controller`.
 Controller extensions typically want to register `before`, `after`, or `around` callbacks.
 The code below shows an example of that, registering a `before :action` block for all controllers:

 {% highlight ruby %}
 module Controller